Working on a tight budget with the holiday season fast approaching? Here are some of the best free things to do this November in the Denver area!

 The Four Mile Historic Park is home to the oldest standing building in Denver.
 It is also free on the second Friday of every month.
 Enjoy historic demonstrations, a tour of the Four Mile House Museum, and meet our many farm animals.
 Keep in mind that the museum tours are first-come, first-served and can accommodate up to 10 guests each.

 DMNS offers free days through the Scientific and Cultural Facilities District, which pays for the free days by way of a very small sales tax.
-So this is a free day that you have already paid for, so why not go?
+This is a free day that you have already paid for, so why not go?
 No extra steps necessary, just show up to the museum, and enjoy.

 The Denver Christkindl Market is is put on by the Colorado Chapter of the German American Chamber of Commerce at Skyline park in downtown Denver.
 This festival is a celebration of German culture, and more specifically of German holiday traditions.
 With food, drink, handmade jewelry, toys, clothing, gifts, and more, this market has something for everyone.
 It also has live music and entertainment, and with plenty of things for the kids to do as well, this is a great place for the whole family.